julianeon/julianeon/README.md

 I've used React a lot with AWS, especially AWS Amplify and its associated services: s3, Cognito, DynamoDB, and AppSync.
 These days, I use Svelte more.

-Languages I've used: JavaScript, Python, Ruby, Go, Lisp, Rust.
+Languages I know: JavaScript, Python, Ruby, Go, Lisp, Rust.

 I also use Linux (Ubuntu), the i3 window manager, and [switch between vim and Emacs](https://medium.com/@julianmartinez/vim-vs-emacs-how-to-think-about-them-and-choose-your-editor-403456467456).